swinzy/statusfetch/README.md

-# StatusFetch
+# Status Fetch
-### Automatically fetch your OS and update your Github status!
+### Automatically update your Github status according to the OS you are using!

 ## Requirement
 - `libcurl`